Skip to Content

 Amphibians are cold-blooded, water-dependent animals that spend life on both land and in the water.
 While other animals can only exist on land or in water, amphibians have the special capacity to survive in both environments.

-These creatures are born with gills; some lose them as they mature, while others keep them throughout their lives.
+These creatures are born with gills, which may be lost as they mature or kept throughout their lives.

 Most amphibians have four legs, and experts think that since they evolved from lobe-finned fish, it’s probably why they still need a moist environment.

 The amphibian is cold-blooded, which means it regulates its body temperature following the ambient temperature, just like reptiles.
-Every single amphibian has a backbone, starting as cartilage and changing as the rest of the organs do.
+Every single amphibian has a backbone, starting as cartilage but changes as the rest of their organs do.

-Most amphibians also have pedicellate (two-part) teeth, a double-channeled hearing system, and green rods in their retinas that allow them to distinguish between colors.
+Most amphibians also have pedicellate (two-part) teeth, a double-channel hearing system, and cells in their retinas that allow them to distinguish between colors.

 4. Fish